MicrosoftDocs/xamarin-docs/docs/ios/tvos/user-interface/progress-indicators.md

 ms.date: 04/25/2018
 ---

-# Working with progress indicators
+# Working with tvOS progress indicators in Xamarin

 _This article covers designing and working with progress indicators inside of a Xamarin.tvOS app._